 What does it take to be an Ambassador of Hope?

 To be an Ambassador of Hope, you need to be an Indigenous (Métis, Inuit or First Nations) youth between the ages of 16 and 26 who is ready and dedicated to promoting hope and life within your region.
 You will need to attend a week-long We Matter & Facebook #HopeForum: National Ambassadors of Hope Training, commit to the program for a minimum of one year, and take an independent lead within your own region.
-The program is a mentorship with some opportunity to receive compensation.
+The program is a mentorship with access to youth support dollars and some opportunity to receive compensation.

 How can I be an Ambassador of Hope?